ClimbingMachine/Social-LSTM/README.md

 Feel free to change the default parameters from lines 96-106 in main.py.

 ## Current Best Results
-So far, we just test the ETH datasets (leave-one-out approach) configured with the same train/val/test structure as Social-STGCNN.
+So far, we just test the ETH datasets (leave-one-out approach).

 To see the best results for 10 epochs, please refer to the log file: